a-lau-gonza/The-Final-Project_F-PALS/README.md

   * for movies, a typical rule of thumb on if it made its money back is 2x the original budget. the extra half is used for marketing.
   * if revenue > (2 * budget) then it made a profit
 * Machine learning skeletons are placed in Tables folder

-### Preprocessing
-1. To preprocess the data, first we grouped the actors each by their respective movies using movie_id, then averaged the popularity score of those actors in each movie to get one composite popularity score.
-We then repeated this process for the directors.
-2. Then we looked at the studios column.
-After seeing how many studios only had one or two movies, we decided to bin all of those studios with less than 3 movies in our list to a bin we named “Other.”
-This left us with the top 10 studios and the “Other” bin.
-3. The studios were then categorized using movie_id to create lists of of each individual studio that produced it
-4. The datetime variables were converted to the %Y-%m-%d format and then we used that to to encode using month number as a variable.
-Ie. January = 1, December = 12
-5. The genres were broken down like the movie studios, so that each row contains a list of genres that were associated with each movie also using movie_id.
-6. After creating the lists of studios and genres we then encoded them using OneHotEncoder.
-7. We also encoded the ratings using a similar method to months. ratings_enc = {
-    'G': 1,
-    'PG': 2,
-    'PG-13': 3,
-    'R': 4,
-    'NC-17': 5,
-    'NR':6
-}
-8. After encoding we noticed that budget, revenue, votes, and popularity scores had a wide range of numbers so we standardized those.

 ### Segment 2